MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Sensitive_Information_Types.md

 1. You should still be logged into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

 1. The Microsoft Purview portal should still be to the EDM classifiers page in Microsoft Edge.
-If not, in Microsoft Edge, navigate to `https://purview.microsoft.com` > **View all solutions** > **Information protection**.
+If not, in Microsoft Edge, navigate to `https://purview.microsoft.com` > **Solutions** > **Information protection**.

 1. In the left sidebar, expand **Classifiers** then select **Sensitive info types**.